alexamies/chinesedict-js/demo/README.md

-This contains a tab separated variable (TSV) dictionary file [words.txt](https://github.com/alexamies/chinesenotes.com/blob/master/data/words.txt) that we will use for this demo.
+This contains a tab separated variable (TSV) dictionary file [words.txt](https://github.com/alexamies/chinesenotes.com/blob/master/data/words.txt) that will be used for this demo.
 Change to the build directory and build the JSON format of the dictionary file:
 ```
 cd $CDICT_HOME/build